ashthemech/AutoCAD-Learning/README.md

   * Used OSNAP and AUTOSNAP for drafting a rectangular table with arcs.
   * Used POLAR and ORTHO for drafting, exploring the main differences between them by drafting a square table.
   * Recreated the rectangular table with arcs using the circle, line, and the trim tool.
+  * Learned how to use the polyline and polygon tool by recreating a version of the previous rectangular table and how to use spline tool and match properties by creating a wavy wall.

   <details>
   <summary> Geometry.dwg - Drawing Simple Geometry in an AutoCAD File </summary>